 Art and Architecture

-The Mitchell Center, a 10,000-seat multipurpose arena, is home to the USA Jaguars men’s and women’s basketball teams and the University’s commencement ceremonies.
+The Mitchell Center, a 10,000-seat multipurpose arena, is home to the Jaguar men’s and women’s basketball teams and the University’s commencement ceremonies.
 The center regularly offers an array of entertainment including theatrical presentations, concerts and exhibitions.

 The John W. Laidlaw Performing Arts Center is a cultural hub and a training ground for students from the department of music and the department of theatre and dance.
 Three performance spaces—a 240-seat recital hall, 184-seat main stage theater and 60-seat black box theater — provide a continual slate of dance, music and theatrical performances.

-The Gordon and Geri Moulton Bell Tower and Alumni Plaza is the campus’ most visible landmark and a site of enduring memories.
+The Gordon and Geri Moulton Tower and Alumni Plaza is the most visible landmark and a site of enduring memories.
 The open-air plaza is a popular gathering place for festivals, homecoming, graduation ceremonies and frequent photo ops with the Jaguar statue.
 The 140-foot high brick-and-stone tower features authentic bronze bells and an electric carillon.